yugalk14/Yugal-s-Gif/README.md

 ## Development server

+* Angular is required to run this application - you can check with ng version
+1. Clone the Repo
+2. npm install - to install all dependencies and environment
-Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Approach
+I have worked with Angular JS, that's why I chose to develope this giphy search application in Angular JS.
+To implement it smoothly and efficiently.

+I started with building the application with creating a skeleton angular project.

+### Front End
+- Added text box and search box in the html component,
+- Used css to give text size and make it on center,
+- Displaying all results with the help of unordered list,
+- With use of CSS made all elements centered to the screen,
+- Injected media screen property for better visibility in different screen sizes
+- Used Transform property for enlarging hovered gif.

+### Back End
+- Taking the search string from front end,
+- if its not empty then by using HTTP module of Angular
+- Calling the giphy api with generated key and searchString
+- Sending the result to front end for displaying

 ## Code scaffolding